 Samsung Galaxy S20: 5G connectivity

 The addition of the Snapdragon 865 also means that the Galaxy S20 Plus supports 5G data.
-And unlike the standard Galaxy S20 — which can connect only to lower-speed, broad-coverage, sub-6GHz 5G — the S20 Plus and S20 Ultra can connect to the faster, albeit shorter-range millimeter wave (mmWave) networks as well.
+And unlike the standard Galaxy S20 — which could connect only to lower-speed, broad-coverage, sub-6GHz 5G before Samsung released a special version that worked on Verizon's 5G network — the S20 Plus and S20 Ultra can connect to the faster, albeit shorter-range millimeter wave (mmWave) networks as well.

-Each of the major U.S. carriers offers a slightly different mix of 5G infrastructure (AT&T and T-Mobile focus on low band, Sprint on midband and Verizon on mmWave).
+Each of the major U.S. carriers offers a slightly different mix of 5G infrastructure.
+(AT&T and T-Mobile largely focused on low band, though they're building out their 5G networks — particularly T-Mobile, which has absorbed Spring's midband spectrum.)
 This means that no matter which carrier you use, you'll get some version of 5G coverage on the S20 Plus and S20 Ultra.

 Or at least, you will if you live in the right area.
-I’m in the San Francisco Bay Area, and I’ve got SIM cards from both T-Mobile and Verizon on hand, but neither carrier has turned on their 5G service in my neck of the woods.
+I’m in the San Francisco Bay Area, and I’ve got SIM cards from both T-Mobile and Verizon on hand, but neither carrier had turned on their 5G service in my neck of the woods at the time I was testing the phone.
 AT&T has — both its far-reaching low-band network, buttressed in select locations by high-speed 5G service — but I’m unable to test for myself.
 Given that 5G networks are still in the process of rolling out, you may find yourself in a similar boat — living someplace that’s served by some, though not all, of the wireless carriers building out their 5G coverage.